IRA Creditor Protection by State

 From looking at statutes and case law, a rollover IRA from a SEP or Simple IRA only gets $1 million of creditor protection.
 Bankruptcy code section 522(n) does not cover a rollover under section 408(d)(3).

 Okay, now are inherited IRA protected from creditors?
-No. IRAs that you inherit are not protected.
+No. Not automatically.
+The Supreme Court ruled that IRAs that you inherit are not protected.
 Federal bankruptcy statutes allow their seizure.
 General creditors may take an IRA that you inherit.

 There are many other types of exemptions to protect you from lawsuits besides the IRA creditor protection in each state.
 For example, one of these include the homestead exemption, that shields some or (rarely) all of the equity in your home.
 In addition, there are tenancy by the entirety states that offer some judgement protection.
 Then, there are the ones that expose married couples to greater risk such as the community property states.
 Another interesting option for the residents of one state that keeps creditors at bay is the California Secure Choice Retirement Savings Program.
 Moreover, states and territories offer wage garnishment exemptions that vary by region.